codeham/Dog-Grooming-API/README.md

   A simple extensible dog API

-  Not much to it really... feed the API, fetch the output:smiley:
+  Not much to it really... feed the API, fetch the output :smiley:

   **Project Layers**
   **(Spring Web / Hibernate / Spring Data JPA / H2)**